 - Studio: single student or couple

-- One bedroom: couple, couple and 1 child, parent and 1 or 2 children
+- One-bedroom: couple, couple and 1 child, parent and maximum 2 children

 The priority deadline for housing for each fall semester is April 1.